alexmorley/alexmorley.github.io/_posts/2017-05-13-ScienceCode.md

 ---
 layout: post
-title: "I'm a scientist not a programmer.
+title: "I am a scientist not a programmer.
 Which tools will really help me writing code?"
 date: 2017-05-13
 ---